- Screen Savvy: An Eye Health Report for the Modern Workforce

-Dr. Dunn practices at Gatti Vision in Portland, Oregon, providing comprehensive and medical eye exams for the whole family, with a specialty in dry eye disease.
+Dr. Dunn provides comprehensive and medical eye exams for the whole family, with a specialty in dry eye disease.
 She is passionate about teaching, so in addition to being an assistant professor, she now has fouirth-year optometry students rotating through her clinic.
 Dr. Dunn has served on several committees within the American Optometric Association, and she is currently the Membership Director of the Oregon Optometric Physicians Association.
 Find and AOA doctor of optometry near you.

 How much does it cost to skip your yearly comprehensive exam with a doctor of optometry?
 New AOA report finds it could cost you $702.